dcrow2huskers/error-normalizer/README.md

 Click the 'Try it' button to navigate to the upload page.

 ### 2. Upload Your ERD
-Supported image formats:
+Supported image formats (200 MB limit):
 - PNG
 - JPG / JPEG
-- SVG (rasterized automatically)

 **Recommended input:**
 A clean, high-resolution screenshot or export of your diagram (Lucidchart, Draw.io, Canva, etc.).
 Sample ERD images online also work.
 The OCR method works best with very clear text in the image.